 Just plain works just great, no question.
 But start spinning your imagination a little bit.
-Just do it for me once.
 I think about sweet strawberries, chopped and marinated with just a bit of sugar until the juice leaks out and gives you a perfect topping.
-Next the pudding, Greek yoghurt gives you a taste and texture similar to German cheesecake or rather a little tangy buttermilk as a contrast?
+Next the pudding, Greek yogurt gives you a taste and texture similar to German cheesecake or rather a little tangy buttermilk as a contrast?
 It’s up to you!
 Or a strawberry and rhubarb compote with vanilla flavor in the pudding?
 Now we are talking.

-Second: Baked pudding is easy enough for a week day dessert and delicious enough for spoiling your guests.
+Second: Baked pudding is easy enough for a weekday dessert and delicious enough for spoiling your guests.
 Period.

 Third: Baked pudding leftovers are tempting.
 Waiting for you in the fridge until the next day and you just have to reheat them in your microwave oven for another weekday dessert.

 Fifth: Baked pudding has an excellent timing.
 I am always faster with assembling than my oven needs for preheating.
 It’s that easy put together.
-While in oven I have enough time for a load of laundry, making a salad, chatting with my neighbor…
+While in the oven I have enough time for a load of laundry, making a salad, chatting with my neighbor…

-- 200 g / 7 oz. ricotta, buttermilk, (Greek) yoghurt, quark
+- 200 g / 7 oz. ricotta, buttermilk, (Greek) yogurt, quark

 - 2 large eggs

-- 20 g / 1 ½ Tbsp. unsalted butter, melted and cooled
+- 20 g / 1 ½ tablespoons unsalted butter, melted, cooled

-- 80 g / 2.8 oz. granulated sugar
+- 80 g / ⅔ cup granulated sugar

-- 20 g / 0.7 oz. all-purpose flour
+- 20 g / 2½ tablespoons all-purpose flour

-- ¼ tsp. fine sea salt
+- 1 pinch of fine sea salt

 - In a medium bowl whisk together ricotta cheese (or whatever route you like to go) with sugar and eggs.